 5. permanently living with Kin; or

-6. another permanent planned living arrangement; and
+6. another planned permanent living arrangement; and

+In addition, the panel may make and record non-binding advisory recommendations designed to further the child's progress towards permanency.

+(11) At the Foster Care Review that occurs within 6 months of a child's 18th birthday, the Foster Care Review panel, the youth and the Department review a child's request to continue a sustained connection and services with the Department after the age of 18 years old.

+1. If all parties agree to the sustained connection and services, and the youth meets the criteria for sustained connection under 110 CMR 23.00, the sustained connection and services for the youth will continue.

+2. If the Department and youth agree that the youth is not interested in a sustained connection or services after age 18, the Department works with the youth on transition planning for a discharge at age 18.

+3. If the youth is requesting a sustained connection and services beyond age 18 and either the Department or the Foster Care Review Panel disagrees, the youth's request is sent to a Young Adult Review Panel at the Area Office responsible for the youth's case for a final determination.

-I(e) The FCRU panel member shall record the panel's determinations and recommendations on a form prescribed by the Department.
-Copies of the form shall be mailed by the FCRU to the:
+(12) The FCRU panel member shall record the panel's determinations and recommendations and a summary of the review in the electronic case record in a format prescribed by the Department.
+The FRCU will notify the Area Director and social worker when the report is completed and will send or mail copies of the report to the:

-1. Area Director;

-2. social worker;

 3. parents;

-4. child age 14 or older;
+4. child/young adult age 14 or older;

-5. substitute care provider;
+5. placement provider;

 6. child's attorney and/or GAL, if applicable.

-The social worker shall put a copy of the form into the family's case record.

-(11) Panel Disagreement with Service Plan.
-If the determinations of the panel conflict with the service plan as written, the determination of the panel shall be binding upon the Department and shall be incorporated into a revised or new service plan unless the panel's determinations are successfully appealed as set in 110 CMR 6.12(12)..
+(13) Panel Disagreement with Action Plan.
+If the determinations of the panel conflict with the action plan as written, the determination of the panel shall be binding upon the Department and shall be incorporated into a revised family assessment and action plan unless the panel's determinations are successfully appealed as set in 110 CMR 6.02(12).

-(12) Appeal of FCR Determination
+(14) Appeal of FCR Determination

 a.
-Parents, foster parents, the child’s attorney, and children over the age of 14 may appeal the Foster Care Review determination to change the service plan goal by requesting a Fair Hearing within 30 days after receiving the Foster Care Review Report.
+Parents, foster parents, the child’s attorney, and children/young adult age 14 and older may appeal the Foster Care Review determination to change the permanency plan by requesting a Fair Hearing within 30 days after receiving the Foster Care Review Report.
 All other FCR determinations may be appealed through the grievance process.

 b.
-If the department social worker or supervisor disagree with any of the FCR determinations,, the area staff and FCR staff will attempt to resolve the disagreement in accordance with the Foster Care Review Policy.
+If the department social worker or supervisor disagree with any of the FCR determinations, the area staff and FCR staff will attempt to resolve the disagreement in accordance with the Foster Care Review Policy.

-(13) Goal Change
+(15) Permanency Plan Change

-Whenever the Foster Care Review panel determines, under 110 CMR 6.10(10)(d), that the goal for the child should be changed, the department must schedule the case for a permanency planning conference .
-The goal does not change until a permanency planning conference is held.
-If the permanency planning conference goal determination differs with the foster care review goal determination, the case will be referred to the Regional Director who will determine the goal.
+Whenever the Foster Care Review panel determines, under section 6.02(10)(f), that the permanency plan for the child/young adult should be changed, the department must schedule the case for a permanency planning conference .
+The permanency plan does not change until a permanency planning conference is held.
+If the permanency planning conference permanency plan determination differs with the foster care review permanency plan determination, the case will be referred to the Regional Director who will determine the permanency plan .

 6.13: Permanency Hearing